pushred/gulp-mson-to-json-schema/README.md

  - Pipe in [API Blueprint][api-blueprint] files with [Data Structures][data-structures]
  - Parse the [MSON][mson] with [protagonist][protagonist]
  - Convert to [JSON Schema draft v4][json-schema] from the resulting AST with [boutique][boutique]
+ - Optionally include JSON files with sample values for use in mocking, docs, etc.
  - Enjoy designing your schema in Markdown!